padrinobook/padrinobook/chapters/job_offers.md

 The interesting part is the `JobOffer.where` method where we are using [Active Record Query Interface](https://guides.rubyonrails.org/active_record_querying.html#retrieving-objects-from-the-database "Active Record Query Interface") to get to the desired data as an array from the database.

 Time to add the views.
-Let's start with `get :index`:
+Let's start with `get:index`:

 ```erb